If you’re anything like me, you’re completely baffled at the popularity of Pokémon GO, the new augmented reality game from Niantic/Nintendo.

 Share this Page

-James Radvan is the General Manager at Speedwell, one of Australia’s largest and most experienced web and mobile studios.
+James Radvan is the Service Delivery Manager at GBST/Emu Design.
 While he now calls Brisbane home, his software career has taken him to the US, UK and Sweden, in everything from startups to multinationals.

 At his happiest building things, he is a coder, project manager, musician, maker, painter and inveterate tinkerer.
 Having started his own son and daughter on the path to being code ninjas, James can be found on Saturdays mentoring at Chermside CoderDojo.